 Everything you need to know about Nyepi:

 Nyepi, It’s a very sacred and important Hindu holiday on the Island of Bali, that marks the beginning of the Balinese New Year.
-This Saka Calendar year, it falls on the 28th of March, the night of the new moon.
-There are 5 days of celebrations during this time, from the 25th to the 29th.
-On the third day of festivities is Nyepi day, a day of silence.
+Every Saka Calendar year, there are 5 days of celebrations, on the third day of festivities is Nyepi day, a day of silence.

 This day of the festivities is dedicated for Hindu Balinese to connect more with God.
 Throughout the day people pray, meditate and fast in order to reflect as well as consider their values.

 The whole island closes down for this day of solitude, including the airport.
 There will be no lights or candles, no cars, motorbikes or people on the roads, and no one on the beaches.
 The shutdown for Nyepi begins at 6am and does not end until 6am the next day.

 The sacred week has many rituals before and after Nyepi.
 The day before being the most noticeable to travellers.
 The Bhuta Yajna Ritual is performed during this time, where negative elements are vanquished to create a balance with God, Mankind and Nature.
 Offerings are made as well to win over, Batara Kala, the God of the underworld.
 At sunset the ritual ofpengerupukan begins, where Hindu Balinese parade the streets with Ogoh Ogoh’s and play instruments very loudly in order to scare the evil spirits.
 Ogoh Ogoh’s are large demonic looking statues which are symbolic of evil spirits.
 Many devout Hindu Balinese begin making their Ogoh Ogoh’s two months before so be sure not to miss this once a year event.
 The parade eventually comes to an end with the ceremonial burning of the Ogoh Ogoh’s to banish the evil spirits.